Eemelinen/Eemelinen/README.md

 I'm also a graduate 🎓 from the Full-Stack javascript developer course by School of Applied Technology.
 An intense, 500+ hours of code, 3 month course on Javascript development.
 The entire course was done remotely using agile mob programming methodology.

-🎓 Take a look at our graduation project:
+🎓 Take a look at my teams graduation project:
 <a href="https://www.youtube.com/watch?v=zgnh3dVVbfk&list=PLDqoWWdtjihBVYCEj1CPvZ26ePjBSBTuq&index=5&t=0s">Nomad App - Youtube demo</a>

 ---